-Mortality rates for the year ended May 31, 2023, were based on the 2010 Public Sector Retirement Plans Mortality table for above-average-salary general employee populations with MP-2021 mortality improvement scale.
+Mortality rates for the year ended May 31, 2023 were based on the 2010 Public Sector Retirement Plans Mortality table for above-average-salary general employee populations with MP-2021 mortality improvement scale.

-The long-term expected rate of return on OPEB plan investments was determined using a building-block method in which bestestimate ranges of expected future real rates of return (expected returns, net of investment expense and inflation) are developed for each major asset class.
+The long-term expected rate of return on OPEB plan investments was determined using a building-block method in which best-estimate ranges of expected future real rates of return (expected returns, net of investment expense and inflation) are developed for each major asset class.
 These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.
 The best estimates of arithmetic real rates of return for each major asset as of May 31, 2024, are summarized in the following table:

+Long-Term

+Expected Rate

-Asset Class Long-Term Expected Rate of Return
+Asset Class of Return

-Fixed Income 3.7%
+Fixed Income 3.7 %

-U.S. Equity 8.4
+US Equity 8.4

 Global 8.0

 International Equity 7.3

-Alternatives, Hedge, and Swing 6.1
+Alternative, Hedge, and Swing 6.1

-The best estimates of arithmetic real rates of return for each major asset as of May 31, 2023, are summarized in the following table:
+The best estimates of arithmetic real rates of return for each major asset as of May 31, 2023 as summarized in the following table:

+Long-Term

+Expected Rate

-Asset Class Long-Term Expected Rate of Return
+Asset Class of Return

-Fixed Income 3.8%
+Fixed Income 3.8 %

-U.S. Equity 8.3
+US Equity 8.3

 Global 8.0

 International Equity 7.4

-Alternatives, Hedge, and Swing 6.2
+Alternative, Hedge, and Swing 6.2